Please note COVID restrictions:

 - Am I eligible to vote?

-In order to determine your eligibility in upcoming elections, you must either visit www.govotecolorado.com, or contact the county clerk’s office at (719) 743-2444, PO Box 67, Hugo, CO 80821, or firstname.lastname@example.org.
-You must have lived in the state of Colorado at least twenty-two (22) days prior to the election in order to vote on state and local issues.
+In order to determine your eligibility in upcoming elections, you can either visit www.govotecolorado.gov, or contact the county clerk’s office at (719) 743-2444, PO Box 67, Hugo, CO 80821, or email@example.com.
+You must have lived in the state of Colorado at least twenty-two (22) days prior to the election in order to vote on state and local issues. govotecolorado.gov also has excellent information regarding any election questions you may have.

 - How do I register?
 What’s the deadline?